Working Groups

 The Development Economics Working Group supports graduate and faculty research in the economic determinants of human development and how economic policy can be used to promote human development.
 It promotes dialogue among researchers with different areas of expertise, from a variety of perspectives and subject areas, such as health, education, infrastructure, governance, and migration.
 Regular meetings allow participants to workshop research in progress, while occasional seminars bring external researchers to campus to discuss their work and provide feedback on projects of group members.

-Cochairs: Santosh Kumar and Niharika Singh
+Cochairs: Santosh Kumar Gautam and Heitor Pellegrina

 Histories of Economics and Development in the Global South